samirspatel/open-social/SETUP.md

 1. **Create Your First Post**: Use the post composer to create content
 2. **Find Other Users**: Check out the user discovery features
 3. **Follow People**: Build your social network
-4. **Explore Your Data**: Browse your `social-data` repository to see how your data is stored
+4. **Explore Your Data**: Browse your `open-social-data` repository to see how your data is stored

-Welcome to the future of user-owned social media! 🎉
+Welcome to the future of user-owned social media!